tonig-evo/tutorial_python/README.md

 # Python tutorial

 This tutorial is aimed to get familiar with the programming language Python.
-The file [learnpython.py](learnpython.py) contains five sections introducing basic principles of the programming language.
-For each section there are a number of questions, please answer the questions of each section in a separate script.
-As a little guide to start, please read the instructions for code annotations [How_to_document_code.pdf](How_to_document_code.pdf).

 ## 0. Setup